JohnCover/FitBitSurge/README.md

 Generating data was one of the major obstacles on the development side of this project.
 FitBit didn&#39;t make our data as available as we had initially anticipated.
 We struggled quite a bit with implementing the OAuth 2.0 identity and policy architecture FitBit utilizes for their authentication.
 We needed an implementation that was designed for a client-side web application so we attempted to develop one using a JavaScript runtime built on Chrome&#39;s V8 JavaScript engine: Node.js.

-After several builds of our Node.js OAuth client failed, we had to – in the interest of time - scrap the project and take advantage of an existing community development tool that allowed us to pull the more detailed data that we were looking to access from their API – intraday data they called it.
+After several builds of our Node.js OAuth client failed, we had to â€“ in the interest of time - scrap the project and take advantage of an existing community development tool that allowed us to pull the more detailed data that we were looking to access from their API â€“ intraday data they called it.
 With this tool we were able to pull intraday data over three categories: Activity, Heart Rate, and Sleep.

 ## 2.2 Data Format